 The best times to visit Corniglia are April and May or September and October for the best weather and lighter crowds.
 For incredible terrace views and chic rooms, il Magàn is the perfect retreat after a day of exploring.

-By Annbel from Smudged Postcard
+By Annabel from Smudged Postcard

 Noli is a lovely Ligurian seaside town close to the port of Savona, about 50 km (30 miles) west of Genoa.
-Noli is frequented predominantly by Italians and has an unspoilt and charming feel.
+Noli is frequented predominantly by Italians and has an unspoiled and charming feel.

-The beach of Noli is great for families, there are good beach facilities including cafes, play areas and beach chairs and umbrellas for hire.
-From the beach there are wonderful views over the hills of the town’s old defensive walls which stretch away into the distance.
+The beach of Noli is great for families, there are good beach facilities including cafes, play areas, and beach chairs and umbrellas for hire.
+From the beach, there are wonderful views over the hills of the town’s old defensive walls which stretch away into the distance.

 There’s a long promenade lined with palm trees behind the beach which is perfect for an evening passeggiata – the Italian tradition of a walk with family and friends.